What are rezonings?

 Many Vancouver rezonings are small and site-specific; it's quite common for rezonings to be tailored to a single development proposal, while adjacent lots are left with very different rules.
 AHV does not generally endorse this approach of "spot rezoning", and in the long term we're hoping for rezonings across larger swathes of Vancouver (like the recent Norquay rezoning).
-However, we appreciate that systemic change may not be seen as politically feasible yet – and that in mind we strongly suggest supporting rezonings that allow more housing even if their scope is limited.
+However, we appreciate that systemic change may not be seen as politically feasible yet – and with that in mind we strongly suggest supporting rezonings that allow more housing even if their scope is limited.

 Stay informed about upcoming rezonings

 We aim to keep people informed about chances to advocate for more housing; please follow us on Twitter or join our mailing list to keep up to date.
 The City of Vancouver lists all rezoning proposals here, and upcoming public hearings (where council finally decides on the proposals, with input from the public) are listed here.
 Public hearing agendas are typically posted online about 5 days before the hearing.

 Rezoning proposals are typically considered by city staff for months before being referred to council, with many chances for community input along the way.
 We suggest commenting at any stage of a proposal, from the initial announcement to the final public hearing.
 The webpage for the proposal will indicate what stage the proposal is at, and the preferred way to comment at the current stage.